Goreshack/csci3055u-project-Scala/README.md

 ## _Brief synopsis of the language_

 > _Scala Basics_
->
-> Scala is a general-purpose programming language which also supports functional programming --> The language is multi-paradigm.
-The language was designed to address criticisms of Java -- the language on which it is built.
+> Markup : *Scala is a general-purpose programming language which also supports functional programming --> The language is multi-paradigm
+	  *The language was designed to address criticisms of Java -- the language on which it is built.
-> The language first appeared in January of 2004, almost 15 years ago.
+	  *The language first appeared in January of 2004, almost 15 years ago.
-> Developed at the Programming Methods Laboratory of École Polytechnique Fédérale de Lausanne
-> The language's typing discipline is static, strong, inferred and structual.
+	  *Developed at the Programming Methods Laboratory of École Polytechnique Fédérale de Lausanne *The language's typing discipline is static, strong, inferred and structual.
-> Utilizes .scala and .sc filetypes
+	  *Utilizes .scala and .sc filetypes
-> Lexical Scoping
+	  *Lexical Scoping
 ## About the syntax

 > Specifically, Scala does not have a "let" form